 In this room from Kirstin Corrigan's home tour on The Everygirl, her pink velvet couch is the statement piece.
 It stands apart from the airy, white interior in a big way.
 In your own home, you might choose to make a piece of furniture your statement piece, or it could be your carefully chosen, large indoor plant, or a big piece of art hung on the wall.
-The point is, a statement piece helps to anchor the room, and can give you a center point around which all your other decor choices can be... based.Continue to 8 of 8 below.
+A statement piece helps to anchor the room and can give you a center point around which all your other decor choices can be based.

 Embrace A Mix of Textures